 Dr. Cora-Bramble is accountable for the physician business enterprise at Children’s National focused on operational efficiency, patient satisfaction, access to timely services, fiscal responsibility and shared accountability.
 She also oversees the strategic alliance, vaccine group purchasing contracts and other activities of the Children’s National Health Network, which includes more than 1,400 providers in six states.

-After finishing a Bachelor of Science degree at George Washington University, Dr. Cora-Bramble completed her medical and pediatric residency training at Howard University and a Master in Business Administration with a concentration in Medical Services Management from Johns Hopkins University.
+After finishing a Bachelor of Science degree at The George Washington University, Dr. Cora-Bramble completed her medical and pediatric residency training at Howard University and a Master in Business Administration with a concentration in Medical Services Management from Johns Hopkins University.
 Her professional development also included a three year W.K.
 Kellogg Foundation Leadership fellowship.
-Dr. Cora-Bramble held several leadership positions at the George Washington University Medical Center and the US Department of Health and Human Services.
+Dr. Cora-Bramble held several leadership positions at The George Washington University Medical Center and the U.S. Department of Health and Human Services.

-Dr. Cora-Bramble is a Professor of Pediatrics at George Washington University School of Medicine and a Diplomate of the American Board of Pediatrics.
+Dr. Cora-Bramble is a Professor of Pediatrics at The George Washington University School of Medicine and a Diplomate of the American Board of Pediatrics.
 She is the recipient of the 2009 Distinguished Alumnus Award from Johns Hopkins University and the 2009 Health Care Delivery Award from the Academic Pediatric Association.
-In 2007, she received the highest national honor in community pediatric education, the Academic Pediatric Association, and American Academy of Pediatrics’ National Pediatric Community Teaching Award.
+In 2007 she received the highest national honor in community pediatric education, the Academic Pediatric Association and American Academy of Pediatrics’ National Pediatric Community Teaching Award.